Wireless-Innovation-Forum/Spectrum-Access-System/src/harness/certs/README.md

   Used in all tests not concerned with security-related features.

 * `device_a.[cert|key]`: leaf CBSD device certificate signed by `cbsd_ca`.
-  Used to authenticate the device_c when connecting to a SAS server.
+  Used to authenticate the device_a when connecting to a SAS server.

 * `device_c.[cert|key]`: leaf CBSD device certificate signed by `cbsd_ca`.
   Used to authenticate the device_c when connecting to a SAS server.